ModernMLCourse/Assignment_1/README.md

 # Assignment 1

 This is an assignment on linear regression.
-You will implement the basic linear model you saw in class, and you learn about regression with basis functions.
+You will implement the basic linear model you saw in class, and you will learn about regression with basis functions.

 # Instructions: